eweviwo/central/ACKNOWLEDGEMENT.md

 We want to thank the following;

 - Emeritus Professors D.E.K.
 Amenumey and G.K.
-Nukunya, who we have met in person before.
+Nukunya (both of blessed memory), who we have met in person before.
 They counselled us on researching.

 - Organisation for Research on Eweland (O.R.E.), whose publications has helped us in developing our foundational content.

-- Mr. Kweku Oppong, a business manager and philanthropist, for donating the project's first recorder, a Zomm H6.
+- Mr. Kweku Oppong, a business manager and philanthropist, for donating the project's first recorder, a Zoom H6.

 - James S. Dzisah, Associate Professor with the Department of Sociology, University of Ghana (Legon).
 He has provided advice and recording venue.